-Tour of the Tucson Mountains is discontinued after the 2012 event until further notice.
+Thanks for visiting….
+Tour of the Tucson Mountains was retired after 2012

 Below is information about the event in 2012.